LKaemmerling/hetzner-cloud-mobile-app/src/@novnc/novnc/docs/EMBEDDING.md

 It is possible to perform this conversion ahead of time, avoiding the extra load times.
 To do this please follow these steps:

- 1. Install Node.js
+ 1. Install Node
  2. Run `npm install` in the noVNC directory
- 3. Run `./utils/use_require.js --with-app --as commonjs`
+ 3. Run `./utils/use_require --with-app --as commonjs`

 This will produce a `build/` directory that includes everything needed to run the noVNC application.